metarex-media/mrx-tool/HELP.md

 The configuration contains the MRX file version, the default channel properties and the stream properties of the individual channels.
 The default stream properties and stream properties contain the same fields, so that substitutions can be easily made.
+As the default properties are used if no stream properties are declared.

-These fields are the frame rate in the form "x/y" or "static" and a label of the data. "static" does not need to be declared but may be useful for reading over the configuration to understand the metadata channel properties.
+These fields are the:

+- `FrameRate` - this is in the form "x/y" or "static" and a label of the data. "static" does not need to be declared, as it is not used internally for identifying embedded data, but may be useful for reading over the configuration to understand the metadata channel properties.
-The NameSpace field, identifies the namespace of the metadata.
+- `NameSpace` this identifies the namespace of the metadata.
+- `Type` a description of the metadata.

 An example configuration is below.